swatipbk1/SBA_JS_Fundamentals/README.md

 - Organized JavaScript code into three different module files: `exchangeRates.js`, `currencies.js`, and `app.js`.
 - Imported functions and data across files as necessary.

+### 6. Program Behavior and Event Loop Understanding

+- Ensured the program runs as expected, handling asynchronous operations appropriately.
+- Conducted testing to avoid undesired behavior caused by misunderstanding of the JavaScript event loop.

+### 7. Creating an Engaging User Experience with HTML and CSS

+- Designed a visually appealing user interface using HTML and CSS.
+- Styled elements for better user interaction and experience.

+## Usage

+- Clone the repository.
+- Open `index.html` in a web browser to use the application.
+- Enter the amount, select currencies, and click "Convert" to convert currency.
+- Use the search feature to filter currencies.
+- Add custom currencies by entering a currency code and clicking "Add".

+## Dependencies

+- No external dependencies required.

+## Credits

+- This application was created by Swati Pandey.